Frequently Asked Questions

 As indicated before, you can pay any amount up to the amount of tax shown on the applicable return, but not over the said amount.

 Your credit card statement will reflect the convenience fee payment and the tax payment charges as "PAYMENT CONVENIENCE FEE" and "US TREASURY TAX PAYMENT", respectively.

 Once the authorizations are obtained, and you make a payment for our other service fees, and direct us to eFile your return, we will do so.
 When your return is accepted we will settle the authorized charge.
 If the return is rejected, then, the cause of the reject needs to be cured, and then the return needs to be resubmitted.
 If the time it takes to cure the reject and to successfully resubmit (retransmit) the return is 7 calendar (seven) days or less, the original authorization will be considered valid.
 Otherwise, per IRS-EFTPS rules, a new, fresh authorization will be required.
-Due to the fact that the banking system may consider any authorization to be valid for a period of 30 (thirty) days, the second authorization may create an additional charge on available credit limits, and in the case of debit cards, block the available cash.
+Due to the fact that the banking system may consider any authorization to be valid for a period of 30 (thirty) days, the second authorization may create an additional burden on available credit limits, and in the case of debit cards, block the available cash.
 If such a situation is to occur, it is your responsibility to maintain the required relationship and communication with your card issuing institution so as to maintain proper credit or cash limits with them.
 The last authorization date will be considered to be the payment date by the IRS.

 The fact that you are making a payment by credit card will also be reported to the IRS under your tax ID number (SSN, etc.), with your chosen payment amount.